cypherpunk-academy/2064/en/040_2064_Fortunato.md

 Sigur hissed to Lasse, "Let's get out of here."

-Leave quietly back: "Wait still.
+Lasse quietly back: "Wait still.
 Marlene sent us here."

 Sigur very quietly: "I do not make a deal with the asshole.